williamkapke/irc-connect/README.md

 are converted to their string codes.
 The full list can be viewed in the [irc-replies](https://github.com/williamwicks/irc-replies/blob/master/replies.json) module.

+All events follow this distinct pattern:
+* UPPERCASE events are direct IRC events.
+They are always passed the parsed `event` object.
+* lowercase events are custom events from `irc-connect` or a pluggin.

 #### Event:'connect'
 #### Event:'close'